BeefreeSDK/beefree-sdk-demo-react-starter/README.md

 # or with yarn:
 > yarn build
 ```
-The output is a `bundle.js` file in the root of the project.
+The output is a `bundle.js` file in the project's root.

 ### Obtaining Credentials

-To use BEE Plugin, you will need to obtain appropriate credentials: Client ID and Client Secret, which are available in the application details page of the BEE Plugin developer portal.
+To use Beefree SDK, you must obtain the appropriate credentials: Client ID and Client Secret, available on the Beefree SDK Developer Console application details page.

 https://developers.beefree.io/apps